opensafely/covid-vaccine-not-received/README.md

 * We regroup slightly such that 70-79s are all grouped together and the Clinically Extremely Vulnerable (CEV) are in a separate cohort.
 * We also use combined groups: 1) over 65s (inc care home residents); 2) CEV/At Risk; 3) 50-64.
 These are denoted as `group2_N` in outputs

+# Data processing
+* Data processing files are found in the [analysis](./analysis) folder.
+* Basic criteria are assessed in the study definition, e.g. age, vaccination dates, dates of diagnosis for various conditions.
+* The [transform](./analysis/transform.py) step filters and cleans the data and labels patients with their priority group, other factors of interest, and vaccine status.
+It converts the original csv produced by the study definition step into a `cohort.pickle` file.
+A number of other modules are called upon to apply groupings:
+  * Clinical groupings (vaccine status, at-risk status etc) are defined in [this file](./analysis/add_groupings.py) e.g. applying AND/OR logic where multiple criteria are to be combined to define a group, or where sequences of events need to be determined.
+  * Age groups and their limits are defined in [this file](./analysis/age_bands.py).
+  * Separate files provide the names/descriptions of each of the [ethnic groups](./analysis/ethnicities.py), [at risk groups](./analysis/age_bands.py)
+* The  ['compute uptake'](./analysis/compute_uptake_for_paper.py) step processes the `pickle` file into a series of cumulative incidence files for each event of interest (number of people vaccinated, declined, etc), for each priority group (e.g. 80+), both in total and broken down by each factor of interest (e.g. ethnicity).
+* Other analyses are separately carried out on the `pickle` file [here](./analysis/custom_operations.py), including patients recorded as declining and later being vaccinated, and levels of recording at each practice.

 # Federated analysis
-* Aggregated output files are combined from two different practice EHR systems.
+* Aggregated cumulative output files are combined from the two different practice EHR systems.
 After all files are released from both systems, use the following steps to create combined outputs.

 * Process
   1. Run `combine_paper_outputs` - this combines data from both backends including the main cumulative data files of vaccines/declines per day, and also other files including practice-level data and data on declines recorded prior to a later vaccination.